 - Test batteries in smoke detectors and carbon monoxide detectors

 - Closet purging and organization– I do my main purging twice a year, but I do keep on top of making sure the clothing in my wardrobe fits, isn’t damaged and is organized.

 - Rotate and store seasonal decor– This also includes rotating in seasonal books for my kids

-Once or Twice a Year– every 6 months
+Once or Twice a Year– These are the chores to complete every 6 months

 - Flip mattresses